gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * You can use a database with unique constraints, but this is write intensive task hence won't scale.
 * Since the files arrive once a day, this is more batch oriented and not streaming task.
 * Use a Bloom Filter a probabilistic data structure.
 This is used to test whether an element is a member of a set.
 There can be False-positive matches but no false negatives.
-Refer above section for overview of Bloom Filter.
-* Pick a big bit array & many hash functions to avoid collision this will avoid false positives as much as possible.
+Pick a big bit array & many hash functions to avoid collision this will avoid false positives as much as possible.
 * Bloom filter bit array resides in memory hence ensure that the file is processed by the same service.
 If the bit array needs to be shared, use redis in-memory BITFIELD
-* If false positive can not be avoided despite the large hash range, we can rely upon db unique constraints check as the 2nd level of safety.
+* If false positive can not be avoided despite the large hash range, we can rely upon db unique constraints check as the 2nd level check to verify only records that are identified as duplicate.

 ![](file-dedupe.png)

 {{% notice tip "Tip" %}}
-Smaller tasks take less time, can be restarted, can be distributed.
-Always check if the input data can be chunked.
+Smaller tasks take less time, can be restarted/retried, can be distributed.
+Always check if the input data can be chunked & tasks made to smaller units instead of one big task.
-{{% /notice %}}

-{{% notice tip "Tip" %}}
-Use Bloom Filter to test if an element is a member of a set.
 {{% /notice %}}

 ### 6. Design a flash sale system